Working Effectively With Your Forensic Accounting Expert Witnesses

 Establish and Monitor a Budget

-To repeat a time-worn lawyer joke, a famous lawyer was once asked, “How much will this case cost to litigate?”
+To repeat a time-worn lawyer joke, a famous attorney was once asked, “How much will this case cost to litigate?”
 His answer was, “Everything you’ve got.”
 Experts rarely are, or should be, in a position to treat budgets so cavalierly.
-Litigant parties and insurers take a dim view of exploded budgets for experts, and they respond by refusing to pay the fees of the experts and the attorneys who hired them.
+Litigant parties and insurers take a dim view of exploded budgets for experts, and they respond by refusing to pay the fees of the experts and the attorneys or consultants who hired them.
 Estimated budgets can and should be developed for any litigation task.
 Attorneys should be informed before budgets are exceeded so that they may react appropriately, either by authorizing further expenditures or by scaling back the expert’s scope of work.
 Doing this helps protect both the expert and the client against disputes concerning fees.
 In major litigations, when budgets take a second seat to frantic efforts to meet deadlines, attorneys and their clients should be kept informed on a frequent basis of fees incurred.

 It is not fair to ask an accounting expert how much it will cost to perform an analysis before the expert has had the opportunity to take a look at the documents on which he will rely to perform the analysis.
 Once that is done, however, budgets can and should be developed and monitored.
 This reduces the probability the client will react unpleasantly to an unexpectedly-large bill from the accounting expert.
 For very large cases, I have on a few occasions agreed to perform a preliminary survey of documents produced, after which I prepared a proposed budget for performing the analyses identified during the survey.
 Performing the survey typically required a few hours’ works, for which I was reimbursed.